office fitout in the boardroom

 Cement

 Grey powder that is the "glue" in concrete.
 Portland cement.
-Also, any adhesive.
+Also a generic term for any adhesive.

 Ceramic Tile

 Man-made or machine-made clay tile used to finish a floor or wall.
-Generally used in bathtub and shower enclosures and on counter tops.
+Generally used in bathtub and shower enclosures and kitchen splashbacks.

 Chair Rail